What is a Back Spasm? What does a Back Spasm feel like?

 TENS devices are also powered by EMS (electrical muscle stimulation) so that both the nervous system and pain-affected muscle tissues are targeted with gentle, yet powerful stimulation.
 EMS works in a TENS device to soothe sore, aching muscles and improve local circulation through repetitive expansion and contraction.
 Because TENS and EMS work together to target a wide variety of pain, a TENS device can be an effective, meaningful choice for temporarily relieving pain associated with muscle spasms.

-When muscle spasms and pain strike, it’s important to have a device on hand that you can rely on for fast-acting, temporary relief — especially considering how intrusive and unexpected a flare-up of pain can be.
-While TENS can’t address the underlying condition causing muscle spasms, it can help back spasm sufferers get back to some of their normal activities, and feel more like themselves.
+When muscle spasms and pain strike, it's important to have a device on hand that you can rely on for fast-acting, temporary relief — especially considering how intrusive and unexpected a flare-up of pain can be.
+While TENS can't address the underlying condition causing muscle spasms, it can help individuals suffering from back spasms get back to some of their normal activities, and feel more like themselves.

 Find more information on TENS and product recommendations for back spasm relief: